 By continuing with Storm Chase #10 we were able to correctly predict its movements while confirming the repetition of positions from Storm Chase #7.
 Despite this reoccurrence of previously recorded positions having just been confirmed, we did not yet know whether the storm was following a loop or simply repeating small portions of sequences randomly.
 In an attempt to confirm this, we used two previous dates when the storm swept over Wanderers Refuge to determine the potential duration of its loop: July 5, 2020, 7:12 AM (GMT) and July 13, 2020, 3:38 PM (GMT), which is about 8 days 8 hours 26 minutes or 501 in-game days.
 This represents a huge amount of time but could very well be smaller and be around 4 days 4 hours.
 Smaller was not possible since we would have already seen it on one of our previous Storm Chase.
 With that in mind, we calculated when our previous Storm Chases were likely to be repeated.

 Wednesday 15th of July was one of the most important days of our research as we validated the repetition of three previous Storm Chases and the duration of the Storm revolution of about 250 in-game days.
-This was an important milestone for the meteorological research team where predicting the movements of the storm seemed to become a possibility.
+This was an important milestone for the team where predicting the movements of the storm seemed to become a possibility.

 The Missing Pieces of the Puzzle

 With 35% of the revolution covered, our next task was to then fill the gaps and chase the Storm at specific times.
 The following few weeks were spent recording all the missing data whilst also making sure that the repetitions of previous Storm Chases were still happening.
-The more data the meteorological research team recorded, the closer it came to predicting the weather.
+The more data the team recorded, the closer it came to predicting the weather.

-On Tuesday 28th of July, the meteorological research team completed its last Storm Chase needed to map 100% of the Storm revolution.
+On Tuesday 28th of July, the team completed its last Storm Chase needed to map 100% of the Storm revolution.
 The first greatest accomplishment of Merfolk's Lullaby was achieved in 27 Storm Chases across nearly 6 weeks time, mapping more than 100 hours of Storm positions.